 PBL Lesson Ideas

 While I was at SXSWedu this month, I stopped by the Project Pals booth to host a Facebook Live broadcast.
-We spoke about their experience at the conference, and I was able to film a quick demo of the Project Pals platform, while other educators followed along too!
+We spoke about their experience at the conference.
+I was able to film a quick demo of the Project Pals platform, while other educators followed along too!
 Here is the video from our Facebook Live broadcast:

 One of the challenges with bringing these types of learning experiences into your classroom is keeping student work organized so teachers can check in and students can go to one place to access all of their group materials.
 The Project Pals platform is updated in real-time, so students can participate in a collaborative workspace as they view the progress of their project and participate in problem-solving activities.
 At the same time, teachers can access student work and provide feedback to students in a timely and actionable manner.